 The Special Political and Decolonization Committee deals with a variety of subjects which include those related to decolonization, Palestinian refugees and human rights, peacekeeping, mine action, outer space, public information, atomic radiation and University for Peace.

-Topic A: State Propaganda: the Machines and their Effect.
+Topic A: State Surveillance: the Machines and their Effect.

 Topic B: The necessity of information for global development.